sanderdw/hassio-addons/dsmr_datalogger/README.md

 3. Replace `<YOUR_API_KEY>` in the `DSMR_API_KEY` option to your API key (see https://dsmr-reader.readthedocs.io/nl/v3/admin/api.html for help).
 4. Click on "SAVE" to save the add-on configuration.
 5. Start the add-on.

+### Note for DSMR v2
+If your smart meter only supports DSMR v2, let me know!